By Ruth Steinhardt

 So when Rosenman died unexpectedly last October, Morin, Hayden and several other GW friends found themselves searching for ways to channel their grief and honor someone irreplaceable.
 They found an opportunity that brought them full circle: the renovation of Thurston Hall, scheduled to be ready for move-in by August 2022.
 Why not name a space for Rosenman in the building where so many of them met him and each other for the first time—somewhere similarly lasting friendships could potentially begin and grow?

 Kevin Crilly, B.A. ’81, who has a background in fundraising, took on the work of organizing the outreach process among Rosenman’s GW friends.
 Crilly’s first memory of Rosenman also took place at Thurston: As a first-year student, Crilly worked dull shifts at the residence hall’s front desk, opening mail, answering phones and fielding student questions.
-On Friday afternoons, he remembers, a raucous group of students from the Politics and Values program would “come barreling out the doors of the first floor,” heading to happy hour (legal at the time for 18-year-olds).
+On Friday afternoons, he remembers, a raucous group of students from the Politics and Values program would “come barreling out the doors of the first floor” on the way to happy hour (legal at the time for 18-year-olds).
 One of those students noticed Crilly and began chatting with him at the desk, gradually roping Crilly into the social whirl.
 The student was, of course, Leon Rosenman.

 “That’s the kind of guy he was,” Crilly said.